-If successful, we expect to start the detailed study planning on August 3, 2022 and the statistical analyses on October 1, 2022.
-We aim to have the final deliverables ready by February 3, 2023.
+If successful, we expect to start the detailed study planning on August 3, 2022, and the statistical analyses on October 1, 2022.
+We aim to have the study report ready by January 3, 2023.

 9.8 Supplementary analyses and quality control